Skip to main content

 • Siegfried Fischbacher took up magic at the age of eight, learning from books after being inspired by a street performer swallowing razor blades.

-• Both Siegfried and Roy’s fathers were former Nazi soldiers and violent alcoholics.
+• Siegfried and Roy’s fathers were both former Nazi soldiers and violent alcoholics.

 • Roy was working as a bellboy on a ship when he met Siegfried, who had a small magic act on the ship.
 In an attempt to improve the act, Roy smuggled a cheetah aboard the ship in a laundry bag, for Siegfried to incorporate into his routine.
 Both men were discovered and fired, but the partnership was born.